lilminzyu/ST-PromptFolding/README.md

 - **Group Control Logic**:
   - **Fold/Unfold**: Click the header text to toggle visibility.
   - **Enable/Disable**: **(New in v2.2+)** Disabling a group header prompt will automatically **filter out all prompts inside that group**.
 They will not be sent to the AI.
 This allows for quick context switching.
+- **Cross-Preset Config Copy** **(New in v2.4+)**: Copy folding configurations from other Presets with smart name matching, making it easy to migrate settings when Preset authors update their presets.
 - **Three Folding Modes**: Supports "Manual Selection" (recommended), "Standard Mode", and "Sandwich Mode" to suit your organization style.
 - **Batch Actions**: Expand All / Collapse All with a single click.
 - **Customizable**: Define your own header markers via settings (for Standard/Sandwich modes).